BCDevOps/OpenShift4-RollOut/openshift4-azure/docs/openshit4-azure-architecture.md

 Note: This creates a publicly accessible storage service endpoints but locks down what networks can access it.
 * Secure Transfer: Enabled

 If we want to lock down the storage account to just the file service we can select Premium as the performance option.
-The issue when using Premium is that the smallest size of the PV which relates to storage account quota is 100GB.
+The issue is when using Premium the smallest size of the PV which relates to storage account quota is 100GB.
 Premium is priced on provisioned storage where standard is priced on used storage.
 Premium IO and network bandwidth limits scale with the provisioned share size.

 In our azure-file storage class we set a value for secretNamespace parameter, as this is the namespace that stores the storage account keys in a secret.
 If not set the storage account credentials may be read by other users.